 End the day in the small Erie Canal town of Newark, in the former home base of the company that brought the “mail order rose” to mass market USA on this Women Power NY Getaway.

-Things to Do in Seneca Falls and Newark NY
+Things to Do in Seneca Falls NY

 TOUR: Women’s Rights National Historic Park, Seneca Falls